Infant Safe Sleep

 WHEREAS: Infant Safe Sleep Week provides an opportunity for individuals, organizations, government entities, health care facilities, and coalitions to promote the awareness of safe sleep practices and ensure the safety of infants while they sleep ; and

-WHEREAS: Any infant death due to an unsafe sleep situation is one too many.
+WHEREAS: No infant should die due to an unsafe sleep situation.

 In the State of Minnesota.